lgmoneda/data-science-management/docs/technical-leadership/conway-law-team-boundaries.md

 If the answer is yes, one can split that sub-system and have a team owning it.

+## Domain complexity

 Further, we classify the domains by their complexity.

-Perfectly, a team should
-## Domain complexity
+- **Simple**: Most work is straightforward;
+- **Complicated**: Changes require careful planning and analysis, execution usually happens with a few iterations;
+- **Complex**: Solutions require a lot of experimentation and discovery.

+There is no rule for the number of domains a team can own, but the authors suggest heuristics like not owning more than one domain if it is complex and avoiding owning two complicated domains since the team will behave like two teams, so it is better to split it.

 # The evolution of Data Science in the industry and its sub-domains